shmrymbd/LoRaWAN-Class-C/README.md

 Library and codes for nodes implementing LoRaWAN Class C

 The library Arduino-MyLoRaID.zip in this repository is based on work from : https://github.com/antaresdocumentation/lorawan-loraid
-I modified bits and pieces in the library to suit Malaysia AS1 frequencies as well as some minor changes at some of the places.
+I modified bits and pieces in the library to suit Malaysia AS1 frequencies as well as some minor changes at some of the places./

 I ran the code on Arduino UNO + Dragino LoRa Shield + Relay Shield V3.0.